San Buenaventura Conservancy

 721 EAST MAIN ST – THE BLACKBURN HOUSE

-Built in 1896 for Captain David S. Blackburn, a retired Union Army Veteran of the Civil War, he was an early Ventura pioneer farmer and businessman.
+Built in 1896 for Captain David S. Blackburn, a retired Union Army Veteran of the Civil War, who was an early Ventura pioneer farmer and businessman.
 This is a late Queen Anne residence with Colonial Revival elements.
 It is the most elaborate remaining home from the turn of the 20th Century.
-An interesting story of this home is the fact that Captain Blackburn came home from work on Thanksgiving in the early years of the 20thcentury and quietly passed away while reading the paper in front of the fireplace.
-It was been occupied by many businesses over the years and most recently a real estate company called MaCarthy Companies.
+An interesting story of this home is the fact that Captain Blackburn came home from work on Thanksgiving in the early years of the 20th century and quietly passed away while reading the paper in front of the fireplace.
+It was been occupied by many businesses over the years and most recently a real estate company called McCarthy Companies.

 757 EAST MAIN STREET – JOSEPH P. REARDON FUNERAL HOME AND CREMATION SERVICES.